HeyRV logo

 Wait to Hand Over the Title

 If the buyer pays you with a personal or bank check, do not immediately hand over the title to your rig.
 Honest buyers will understand that you’ll want to wait until their check clears the bank, and most won’t hassle you for the title and the keys.
-Be cautious of any buyer who pressures you to hand over ownership before you’re certain the authorities are involved, and their check is authentic.
+When dealing with RV salvage in Iowa or anywhere else in the country, be cautious of any buyer who pressures you to hand over ownership before you’re sure the authorities are involved, and their check is authentic.

 Moreover, selling a junk RV – salvaged, totaled, with or without a title – usually means going to the local DMV with the buyer, whether in Texas, Nebraska, Idaho, or Florida.
 A legal transfer of ownership means filling out paperwork, paying fees, having a governmental official witness the transaction and guide you through the process, etc. Don’t settle for anything less!